Calculate your Take-Home salary in a click! Know the detailed salary breakup of your CTC

 Gross Salary = Basic Salary + HRA + Allowances/Bonuses

 After the Gross Salary is computed, we’ll move toward the calculations for PF or EPF.
 It’s a government-acknowledged savings scheme for employees.
-The PF interest rates are established every year by the EPFO (Employees Provident Fund Organisation).
+The PF interest rates are established every year by the EPFO (Employees Provident Fund Organization).
 The formula to calculate EPF is;

 PF contribution made from employee & employers end = 12% of basic salary (if basic salary is less than ₹15000)